 - Third we discovered, through the Great Depression, and many other bubbles, slumps and downturns, that even a job was no security.
 We can now manufacture droughts and famines through bad planning, economic anxiety and panic.

 We discovered that the modern industrial world is no protection from growing inequality and radical insecurity - what Simone Weil calls rootlessness.
 These injustices then inspired revolutionary hopes and fascist reactions.
 This unleashed war, revolution, terror, eugenics and the Holocaust.

-The welfare state – which had its seeds in Bismarck’s Germany – was always a way of replacing the basic securities that people desperately need in a world that had lost the older securities of land, church and community.
+The modern welfare state - which had its seeds in Bismarck's Germany - was always a way of replacing the basic securities that people desperately need in a world that had lost the older securities of land, church and community.

 Nothing about the current state of the economy makes the welfare state less necessary.
 Income insecurity is even more extreme today than before the War.
 Our incomes are far more dependent on Government-run systems and subsidies.
 We simply take for granted the enormous benefits that come from the welfare state and the security - even its current inadequate form - that it provides for all of us.